A One-Stop Shop of “Coach Stew” Stories

 Bill was one of only two coaches retained by new head coach Rich Rodriguez in 2001, and he stayed on staff primarily as Rich’s quarterback coach and special teams coordinator.
 When Rich made his move to the University of Michigan, Bill was named WVU’s interim head coach for the 2008 Fiesta Bowl against the 3rdranked University of Oklahoma.
 Following an historic WVU upset of Oklahoma, Bill Stewart was named WVU’s 32nd head football coach.

 During his time as WVU’s head football coach, Bill endeared himself to many who got to know him.
-In addition to his vast knowledge of the game he was known as a great motivator (Leave No Doubt) and a great storyteller.
+In addition to his vast knowledge of action ac the game he was known as a great motivator (Leave No Doubt) and a great storyteller.
 This book is filled with Bill’s stories on everything from growing up in New Martinsville, through his early coaching stops, to his decisions as head coach.
 It is Bill Stewart, in his own words.

 (Print formats include a 16-page photo spread)